✓ Updated February 2026

 Essential Travel Tips

 Be aware of the altitude.
 Denver is the 'Mile High City' for a reason!
-Drink plenty of water, limit alcohol intake on your first day, and take it easy.
-You'll feel much better and avoid that dreaded altitude sickness.
+Drink plenty of water (more than you think you need) and go easy on the alcohol for your first day or two to avoid altitude sickness.
+You'll feel much better and can enjoy exploring without feeling woozy.

 💡 Travel Tip: If you're planning your trip, it's worth checking flight prices on Trip.com before you decide.